< Back to Blog Home Page

 The Ultimate IT Onboarding Checklist: 10 Steps for Data & AI Roles in 2026

 A standard approach that focuses only on setting up email and HR systems will leave your new expert without the necessary tools, data access, or project context to be effective.
-To truly understand why these standard IT onboarding processes are insufficient, it's beneficial to first review a typical standard onboarding checklist for new employees.
+Review a typical standard onboarding checklist for new employees to understand why these standard IT onboarding processes are insufficient.
 The difference is stark: data and AI roles demand immediate access to complex data pipelines, specialized software environments, and secure model registries, not just a laptop and a login.

 1. Technical Environment Setup and Access Provisioning

-A clean wooden desk with a laptop showing code, headphones, a notebook, and a small plant, ready for coding.
+A developer's wooden desk with a laptop showing code, black headphones, a notebook, and a succulent, representing a ready technical environment.

 How to Implement Environment Provisioning